-My brothers Archie and Bruce now take care of the vegetables and sweet corn.
-We're proud to sell our produce at our road side stand, at four local farmers markets, and to several fine restaurants and health food stores in the mid island area.
+Previously my brothers, Archie and Bruce, took care of the vegetables and sweet corn.
+More recently, my sister, Bonnie, and brothers, Ross and Bruce, are growing the produce on the farm.
+We're proud to sell our produce at our road side stand, at four local farmers markets, to Yellow Point Lodge and to several food stores in the mid island area.

 The maze and produce farm continue to become more popular each year as we add more variety to the “Family Fun in the Country” experience.

 McNab’s Corn Maze & Produce Farm proudly supports many local charities and food banks, and hosts numerous fundraisers for local schools.